yannh/kubeconform/Readme.md

 ### Usage as a Github Action

-Kubeconform is publishes Docker Images to Github's new Container Registry, ghcr.io.
+Kubeconform publishes Docker Images to Github's new Container Registry, ghcr.io.
 These images can be used directly in a Github Action, once logged in using a [_Github Token_](https://github.blog/changelog/2021-03-24-packages-container-registry-now-supports-github_token/).

 Example: